anarion80/docker-pyload-ng/README.md

 docker run -d -v <host directoy>:/config -P anarion80/pyload-ng:latest
 ```

 By default, pyload will be run as root, and will download files with uid 0 and gid 0.
-If you want to change this behavior, you can specify the UID and GID that will be used for the downloaded files by using ENV VARS
+If you want to change this behavior, you can specify the PUID and PGID that will be used for the downloaded files by using ENV VARS

 Docker run command
 -----